schae234/SweepR/README.md

 ###REHH\_many
-calculates REHH of a certain core (target) combo at a certain distance *Arguments:*
+calculates REHH of a certain core (target) combo at a certain distance.
+*Arguments:*
  - many\_file: this file contains the locations of the data and SNP files
  - core\_start : this is the index in which the core starts, in the case of a simulation usually 1